xmos/fwk_voice/doc/getting_started.rst

 Building
 --------

-The following instructions show how to build the XMOS Voice Framework and run one of the example applications.
+The following instructions show how to build the Voice Framework and run one of the example applications.
 This procedure is currently supported on MacOS and Linux only.

 #.
 Enter the clone of the Voice Framework and initialise submodules